NetComposer/nkdocker/README.md

 # NkDOCKER: Erlang Docker Client

-NkDOCKER is a native, 100% Erlang [Docker](https://www.docker.com) client, using the [Docker Remote API](https://docs.docker.com/reference/api/docker_remote_api_v1.17/) v1.17.
+NkDOCKER is a native, 100% Erlang [Docker](https://www.docker.com) client, using the [Docker Remote API](https://docs.docker.com/reference/api/docker_remote_api_v1.18/) v1.18.

-* **Full v1.17 (Docker 1.5) API supported**.
+* **Full v1.18 (Docker 1.6) API supported**.
 Every single command and option in the standard Docker client is available.
 * It supports bidirectional attach.
 * It can control any number of local or remote Docker daemons.
 * Events, stdin/stdout/stderr attachs, logs, etc., are sent as Erlang messages.
 * It can reuse existing connections to speed up the message sending.
 * It supports TCP and TLS transports.
 Unix socket transport is not supported yet.

 NkDOCKER needs Erlang >= 17, and it is tested on Linux and OSX (using boot2docker).
-The minimum required Docker server version is _1.6_.
+The minimum required Docker server version is _1.5_ (Remote API v1.17).
 It is part of the Nekso software suite, but can be used stand-alone.

 ## Starting a connection